agilepro/software-craftsmanship/docs/Coding/Optimization/null-or-exception.md

 When you are **not sure** whether the object exists, you want a null back.
 Imagine that the id was input by the user.
 It might be correct, it might be wrong.
 If it is wrong, you want to do something friendly, like ask the user to enter the value again.
 The null return allows the calling code to branch, and to do one thing if the object exists, and something else if the object does not exist.

 When you are **confident** that it exists, then an exception is preferred.
 Consider code that just got a list of all the objects of concern, and you have an iterator fetching the details.
 In this case, virtually all the objects are going to be there.
 In some cases it is absolutely guaranteed (for example using a memory structure that is transaction locked).
 In these cases, adding code to check for null is a waste.
 There is no conceivable chance that it will fail to find the object, and there is no utility is writing code to handle the null.
-In the infinitesimally small chance that you can’t find the object, you just want a reasonable error message thrown, and you want everything to stop processing and leave.
+In the infinitesimally small chance that you can't find the object, you just want a reasonable error message thrown, and you want everything to stop processing and leave.
 You have hit a chance that is unlikely and unimportant, just show an error to the user.

 ## Implement for Both Cases